April 20 – June 29

 Clay is a material rich in history and possibilities for art making.
 Ceramics at The Crucible offers a unique place to learn the different building techniques of pinching, coiling, using slabs, in addition to press molds and slip casting with plaster molds.
 Students have the opportunity to explore different glazing techniques in low fire, high fire, and other firing alternatives such as raku firing.
 From functional tableware and vessels to sculpture and installations to mixed media, the possibilities in ceramics are endless for both youths and adults.

-Explore making sculptural and functional forms in clay using all the traditional hand building and surface treatment techniques, as well as push these boundaries and cover more unconventional methods.
-Get a solid foundation in working with clay, glazing and firing.
+Explore making sculptural and functional forms in clay using all the traditional hand-building and surface treatment techniques.
+Learn to push these boundaries and cover more unconventional methods, along with glazing and firing.